dongle-the-gadget/FakeUpdate/README.md

 --h: Show help

 NOTE:
-  - To use spaces in your text, wrap your text in quotes "like this"
+  - To use spaces in your text, wrap your text in quotes `"like this"`
   - Using a CMD can be dangerous, by using the wrong CMD command you can potentially destroy your PC!
 Please always check what you are intended to run.
   - Using --h, -help or --enable-unsafe will ignore all other arguments, so if you want to change the design in CMD, please make sure --h, --help or --enable-unsafe is not available
-## Copyright

-As this app is open-source, you are allowed to edit this app and publish that changes, make sure that:

-1. Your changes does not support for malicious intent (like inserting malware in the app).

-2. You are not allowed to make a profit (this app is free for everyone).

-3. Add this link to your website (if you publish it).
 ## Trademarks
 Thanks to:
   - FlyTech Videos (for some ideas and design)